TBMeffordGIS/GIS-Portfolio/Assest-Address-Problem/README.md

 As a result, field personnel frequently rely on landmarks, local knowledge, and visual cues to locate infrastructure assets.

 This creates an opportunity for imagery-based location systems to complement traditional GIS asset records by providing a human-readable representation of asset location.

+## Why 360° Imagery Works

+Traditional location methods communicate where an asset should be.

+360° imagery communicates what the technician should expect to see.

+Unlike coordinates or written directions, panoramic imagery preserves surrounding visual context including nearby structures, roads, vegetation, utility equipment, fences, access points, and landmarks.
+These environmental cues are often the information field personnel naturally use when locating infrastructure.

+When linked to GIS asset records, a panoramic image becomes more than documentation.
+It becomes a visual reference that reduces interpretation, improves confidence, and accelerates asset verification.

+Rather than replacing GIS coordinates, 360° imagery complements existing asset management systems by providing the human-readable context that numerical location references cannot communicate.